dwar42vo/basic-scanlator/README.md

 3. Go to APIs & Services -> Credentials and click Create Credentials -> API Key.

-4. (Opcional) Under the API Keys tab, click on the new generated key to edit it.
+4. (Optional) Under the API Keys tab, click on the new generated key to edit it.

     - Set Application restrictions to IP addresses and add your public IP.